top of page

 The Significance of Yule:

-• Rebirth of the Sun: Yule marks the moment when the sun begins to regain its strength, symbolizing hope, renewal, and the cycle of life.
+☀️ Rebirth of the Sun: It signals the sun's growing strength, symbolizing hope, renewal, and nature's eternal cycle of light from darkness.

 Share this event